 To cope with chronic pain during winter months, Andrea likes to end her day with a warm bath filled with epsom salts.
 "I find these make me feel super tired, which allows my body to rest deeply, and I always feel rejuvenated the next day," she says.

-Andrea also says that she always has an electric blanket on hand in the house to soothe her achiness, and never leaves home without a fleece blanket so she has a "barrier" from freezing temps.
+says that she always has an electric blanket on hand in the house to soothe her achiness, and never leaves home without a fleece blanket so she has a "barrier" from freezing temps.
+13 Annesley, 28

 "I often find that my disabilities get worse with weather changes — some are worse in the heat, some are worse in the cold.
 In the winter, I often ask my service dog to lay on a pressure point where my pain is particularly bad.
 The deep pressure she provides, along with her warmth, often helps to improve my symptoms," Annesley says.